samarthasthan/e-commerce/README.md

 1. Clone the repository.
 2. Install Docker and Docker Compose.
-3. Run `make up-prod` or `docker-compose -f ./build/compose/compose.prod.yaml` to start the services.
+3. Run `make up-dev` or `docker-compose -f ./build/compose/compose.dev.yaml` to start the services.
 4. Access the respective portals and websites via the provided URLs.